 Click the Update button to save your settings …

 Your post status will now show as being “Scheduled” in your Table of Posts …

 Your post status will also display as being “Scheduled” inside the Quick Edit > Status feature …

 (Post status: ‘Scheduled’)

 Scheduling Posts In WordPress When Adding / Editing Posts

 If you are creating a new post, you can schedule your post to publish at a future date and time, by clicking on Publish immediately > Edit…

-Click on Schedule to update your post settings …
+Remember to click Schedule to save your post settings …

 (Post schedule message)

-If you are editing an existing post, you can also schedule your post to be republished at a future date by clicking on the Edit link next to the Published on: field …
+If you are editing an existing post, you can also schedule your post to be republished later by clicking on the Edit link next to the Published on: function …

 (Publish box – Edit)